serpinsky/appx-backup/README.md

 ### Troubleshooting
 - **`MakeAppx.exe` not found** – verify that `-WSTools` points to the correct SDK `x64` folder.
 - **Certificate creation fails** – ensure you run PowerShell as Administrator.
-The script now uses pure .NET, so the `Cert:` drive is not required.
+The script uses pure .NET, so the `Cert:` is not required.
 - **SignTool error** – check that the `.pfx` file was created (temporary) and that the password `password` is used.
 - **Installation error 0x800B0109** – this means the certificate was not installed into the **Local Machine\Trusted Root Certification Authorities** store.
 Re‑install the certificate as described above.